janadamdam/202323190-janadamdam-assignment3/docs/ai-usage-report.md

 AI helped speed up problem-solving and provided guidance when I was stuck.
 However, I still needed to understand the logic, test the code, and adjust it to match my own design.

 This allowed me to use AI as a learning tool rather than relying on it completely.

+---

+## Risks and Limitations

+Using AI can sometimes produce incorrect or incomplete code.
+There is also a risk of over-reliance without understanding the logic.

+To address this, all AI-generated code was tested, modified, and adjusted to fit the project requirements.
+I ensured I understood how each part works before using it.